 Pumpkin Dinner Rolls are so soft and fluffy!
-With a bit of sweetness from honey and real pumpkin puree, these easy yeast rolls are incredibly moist and rich.
+With a bit of sweetness from honey and real pumpkin purée, these easy pumpkin buns are incredibly moist and rich.
 The buttery finish certifies these as the best rolls for Thanksgiving, hands down!

 Savory turkey, super creamy brown gravy, salty stuffing… Don’t you want something light and sweet on the table this Thanksgiving?